Your guide to the Newcastle coffee scene & what's so good about it

 "I think the biggest change in Newcastle has been in the offering of specialty coffee and baristas really knowing where the coffee is coming from, being interested in the farmers and what the coffee is of a particular place.
 Specialty coffee is also about being the solution to a sustainable industry that is fair for farmers around the world.
 Which is what we are starting to see in Newcastle.”

 Right near Estabar is Moor Newcastle East and East End Hub which don't disappoint in the coffee offering.
 Or you could start at another one of the originals, Good Brother which is always a favourite with locals.
 As too Xtraction Espresso, just around the corner.
-For The Grounds head to Bolton St Pantry, or The Press Book House, well they’re just awesome, for some traditional Italian flavours try The Umbrian.
+For Single O coffee, head to Bolton St Pantry, or The Press Book House, serving up Gridlock coffee, well they’re just awesome.
+For some traditional Italian flavours try The Umbrian.

 Destination: Newcastle West

 The western edge of the Newcastle CBD also holds its own in the coffee stakes with Bank Corner Café now a local institution.
 For a quality on-the-run option head to the coffee window at 876 Hunter St or the cosy little nook that is the Sherwood Coffee Bar in Parry St.